 As the years go by, it feels as if Ruddy Lilian Thuram-Ulien was blessed by time with that same never-aging look he had when playing with Blues, Parma, Juventus and France.
 World Cup winner, European champion, Italian Champion, Uefa Cup winner, he’s one of those footballers who won almost everything in his career.

 In 2010, he became a UNICEF ambassador and since his retirement he has stood out for his commitment to fight racism and discrimination.

 A couple of weeks ago, the football world was shaken by the news of Pescara midfielder Sulley Ali Muntari’s ban [later withdrawn] after reporting to the referee he’d been racially abused during the match.
 Instead of stopping the game, the former Ghana midfielder was given a yellow card at the 90th minute and then walked off the pitch.

 What happened shows once again the failure of the sport world to deal with racism (team players included).
-So, ten years after his retirement from football, Thuram also told us what he thinks about this situation since he experienced the same abuse when he played in Italy.
+So, ten years after his retirement from football, Thuram told us what he thinks about this situation, since he experienced the same abuse when he played in Italy.

-Founder of the ‘The Lilian Thuram Foundation – Education Against Racism’ and author of the books Per l’Uguaglianza (For Equality), My Black Stars (Mes étoiles noires) and Our History (Notre Histoire) Thuram today is an activist even though he asked us: “What is an activist?”
+Founder of the ‘The Lilian Thuram Foundation – Education Against Racism’ and author of the books Per l’Uguaglianza (For Equality), My Black Stars (Mes étoiles noires) and Our History (Notre Histoire) Thuram today is an activist, even though he questions: “What is an activist?”

 – Johanne Affricot